MicrosoftDocs/MIMDocs/MIMDocs/pam/use-azure-mfa-for-activation.md

 ---
 # required metadata

-title: Use Azure MFA to activate PAM | Microsoft Identity Manager
+title: Use Azure MFA to activate PAM | Microsoft Docs
 description: Set up Azure MFA as a second layer of security when your users activate roles in Privileged Access Management.
 keywords:
 author: kgremban